ignishpc/docs/src/started.rst

      the execution of IgnisHPC and its dependencies.
   3. Pip: The IgnisHPC deploy script is available as a pip package, although it can be downloaded from source, this is the quickest and easiest way.
+  4. Git (optional): The git binary is required for building IgnisHPC images from repositories.

 ------------